 About Me

-Hi, I’m Maya (pronounced May-uh)!
-I am a fourth-year Ph.D. candidate in Political Science and Social Data Analytics at Penn State University.
-I also hold an M.A. in Political Science from Penn State University and a B.A. in Politics and International Affairs from Wake Forest University.
-I am a recipient of the Graduate Research Fellowship (GRF) from the National Science Foundation.
-I have experience with network analysis, data visualization, machine learning, and text analysis.
 I’m passionate about solving problems which benefit others.
 Previously, I worked as a graduate intern for the National Endowment for the Humanities (2024) and for the United States Government as an Analytical Methodologist (2025).
 My research uses a variety of quantitative techniques to investigate the causes and effects of electoral violence.
-In my dissertation I examine this topic from three angles: (1) civilians and their preferred strategies for electoral contention; (2) investigating the network of perpetrators and their targets; and (3) probing the relationship between gender quotas and electoral violence.
+In my dissertation I examine this topic from three angles: (1) predicting civilian violent contention during elections; (2) investigating the latent network structure of perpetrators of electoral violence; and (3) probing the relationship between gender quotas and electoral violence.

 Browse my site to see all that I have to offer, download my CV, and contact me for further inquiries!